revel/revel.github.io/manual/controllers.md

 {% endhighlight %}

 - As part of handling a HTTP request, Revel instantiates an instance of a `Controller`.
-- It then sets all of these properties on the embedded `revel.Controller`.
+- It then sets all of the properties on the embedded `revel.Controller`.
-- Revel does not share `Controller` instances between requests.
+- Revel does not share a `Controller` instance between requests.

 <hr>
 - See the godocs for [controller.go](../docs/godoc/controller.html), [results.go](../docs/godoc/results.html)